 Step 6: Registration & English Proficiency – Undergraduate students will be preregistered for classes prior to arrival.
 Graduate and doctoral students are required to meet with their academic advisor (listed in acceptance letter) prior to registering.
 These students are encouraged to start communicating with their advisor upon receiving their visa to schedule an appointment for registration.
-Any student that does not submit an acceptable English score will be required to take an English exam at Orientation prior to registering for classes.
+Any student with conditional admission will be given an ESL Placement test upon arrival to determine course registration and fees.

 Step 7: Attend International Orientation – ALL international students are required to attend International Orientation at the beginning of their first semester.
 Be sure to bring your passport, DS2019/I20 and I94 card to orientation, as copies are required to be on file.
 Information on immigration regulations, registration, English language requirements, student services, campus tour, dorm move-in, etc. will be addressed at orientation.